IBM Cloud Docs

 • Ensure private and low-cost connectivity to IBM Cloud services.

-• Access your Virtual Servers through the private IP address by using Secure Shell (SSH) and your other on-premises applications that are running on your on-premises host.
+• Access your Virtual Servers through the private IP address by using Secure Shell (SSH) and your other client-managed applications that are running on your client-managed host.

 The Power Virtual Server infrastructure consists of subnets and virtual server instances (VSIs).
 You can use VPN as a service with your existing VSIs and private networks.
 To create a VSI on a private network, see Creating a Power Virtual Server and Configuring and adding a private network subnet.
-You can use VPN to securely connect your Power Virtual Server workspace to an on-premises network through a VPN tunnel.
-For more information, see Connecting to your on-premises network.
+You can use VPN to securely connect your Power Virtual Server workspace to a network in the client-managed environment through a VPN tunnel.
+For more information, see Connecting to your client-managed environment network.

 A maximum of four VPN connections are supported for one user account.
 A maximum of four policies (IKE and IPsec) for a VPN connection are supported on each data center.
 Currently, VPN for Power Virtual Servers is supported in DAL12, DAL13, FRA04, FRA05, LON04, LON06, MON01, OSA21, SAO01, SYD04, SYD05, TOR01, and TOK04 data centers.
 When you use the Power Virtual Server network automation service for the first time, it might result in a temporary timeout failure.
 You must retry the operation as the same error might not occur again.

 Due to your bandwidth variation when connecting via a shared VPN gateway, performance varies.
-For workloads that require the transfer of large data volumes, you should consider using a site-to-site VPN configuration using your own dedicated gateway devices.
-For more information, see Configuring the on-premises VPN gateway.
+For workloads that require the transfer of large data volumes, you should consider by using a site-to-site VPN configuration with your own dedicated gateway devices.
+For more information, see Configuring the client-managed environment VPN gateway.

 To learn more about using the command-line interface (CLI) for VPN connections, see IBM Power Virtual Servers CLI Reference.